-Trade receivables Key audit matter How the key audit matter was addressed in our audit As at December 31, 2022 the gross trade receivable amounts to SR 165.6 million (2021: SR 142.0 million) against which impairment for doubtful debts amounts to SR 65.5 million (2021: SR 66.5 million) was provided.
+Key audit matters (continued) Trade receivables Key audit matter How the key audit matter was addressed in our audit As at December 31, 2023 the gross trade receivable amounts to SR 145.0 million (2022.
+SR 165.6 million) against which impairment for doubtful debts amounts to SR 41.8 million (2022: SR 66.5 million) was provided.
 We considered this as a key audit matter since it involve management's assumptions and estimates over recoverability of long outstanding balances, as well as the materiality of the amount involve.
 We perform following procedures in relation to trade receivables Obtained list of debtors as at year end and distinguish balances with the related parties.
 Checked additions of the list of trade receivable balances.
 Grossed up trade receivable for material credit balances and obtained explanation for such credit balances.
 Obtain and review an aged trade debtors listing and obtain explanations for substantial overdue balances.
 Confirm that credit control policies specified by management are applied to the collection of all trade debtor balances.
+Discuss recoverability of debtors with management and consider the need for a doubtful debt provision or bad debt write off.
+Undertake confirmation of trade debtors, carry out necessary follow up procedures and alternative tests where there is no response.
+Assess implications of reconciling items.
+Compare the aged listing of debtors with that of previous periods and note any significant changes in the ratio of overdue accounts.
+Check allocation of cash received after date to specific transactions within the period end balance or subsequent transactions where period end balance has been cleared.
+The accounting policy for trade receivables is outlined if 1 Note 5.5 and a preakdown is presented in Note 16.